Importing Data

 To import data into LinkR, we use the import_dataset function.

-• load_tables: By default, all OMOP tables will be loaded from the specified source.
-If you want to load only some of these tables, specify the tables to import here.
-For example, load_tables = c('person', 'visit_occurrence', 'visit_detail').
+• tables_to_load: By default, all OMOP tables will be loaded from the indicated source.
+If you only want to load some of these tables, specify here the tables to import.
+For example load_tables = c('person', 'visit_occurrence', 'visit_detail')

-You can import data as part of a database connection.
+You can import data from a connection to a database.

-First, configure the connection object con using the DBI library, then use the import_dataset function.
+First configure the connection object con with the DBI library, then use the import_dataset function.

-The con argument will take our con object as its value.
+The con argument will take our con object as value.

 # Connection object.
-We'll go into detail below.
+We see this in detail below.

 con <- DBI::dbConnect(...)

-# Function to load data when the project loads
+# Function to load data when loading the project

-This code will establish a connection to the database when the project loads.
+This code will establish a connection to the database when loading a project using this dataset.

 con <- DBI::dbConnect(